mtoirac2011/CodeWeb2Articles/README.md

 ![RM-Banner](/assets/nodejs.png "NodeJs")
 #### NodeJS
 * The ** API ** was made using [NodeJS](https://nodejs.org/en/).
-* We use NodeJS to build our API backend, and I included these dependencies:
+* I used NodeJS to build our API backend, and I included these dependencies:
     * Initialize the NodeJS project
         * npm init -y
     * Express (works with HTTP request)